Developing winning marketing strategies is time-consuming. But an effective plan is likely to improve profits and customer satisfaction.

 Information about the type of company you represent, its core values, and how your company communicates with its audience.

-Describe in full the products you’re offering the customer groups that you outlined in the previous section.
+Describe in full the products you’re offering the consumer groups that you outlined in the previous section.
 List any options available such as size or colour.

 Prepare calculations on the pricing strategy and discounting tables that the sales team use when dealing directly with customers.